The Speech of Polly Baker: Themes and genre

 On the surface "The Speech of Polly Baker" appears to be a light-hearted and "amusing story".
 However, Franklin presents a protest against legislation that punished women for out-of-wedlock sexual relations by imposing fines and whippings while the father of the child went without punishment.
 Through her use of rhetorical questions to the magistrates, Franklin shows the inequity of the prevailing justice system.

 Franklin creates a sympathetic fictional character in Polly Baker.
 According to literary critic Etta Madden, Baker's assertion that she's worthy of a statue in the town square reflects and mocks "Mather's memorializing of saints in his Magnalia Christi Americana" as well as the execution sermons Puritans espoused to make "lessons of wayward females."
 Furthermore, Madden explains that Baker's rational speech shows echoes of Anne Hutchinson, although some might not find her speech rational at all.
 Therefore, Madden argues, the piece shows more complexity than is initially apparent.
 Another critic (Aldridge) argues that if taken out of the context of American literature, "The Speech of Polly Baker" can be considered as a "universal myth along the lines of Don Juan and Faust."

 Publication history

-"The Speech of Polly Baker" was first published in April or May 1747 in The Gentleman's Magazine.
+"The Speech of Polly Baker" was first published in the April issue of The London Magazine or May 1747 in The Gentleman's Magazine.
 It was also published in 17 April 1747 edition of the Derby Mercury and 18 April 1747 edition of the Newcastle Courant.
 In both of these it was presented without comment, leaving the reader to assume it was a genuine court report.
 The Derby Mercury stated they had the report "from the General and St James's Evening Posts &c, April 16th 1747".

 Initially the piece was published anonymously, but in 1905 it was included in The Writings of Benjamin Franklin, although the editor had yet to prove Franklin's authorship.
 Max Hall, in Benjamin Franklin and Polly Baker: The History of a Literary Deception (1960) proved conclusively that Franklin wrote the piece, a conclusion accepted by scholars.